gbroques/ose-3d-printer-workbench/README.md

 * [Installation for Beginners Video](https://youtu.be/C3W3fNzsydo)

 ## Documentation
-Documentation is located within the `/docs` directory of this repository, and hosted at the following URL with [Read the Docs](https://readthedocs.org/):
+Documentation is hosted at the following URL:

 https://ose-3d-printer-workbench.readthedocs.io/en/latest/